-Objective Gait is the most fundamental and common form of human locomotion, essential in daily activities.
+Objective Gaits constitute the most fundamental and common form of human locomotion and are essential in daily activities.
 We aimed to investigate gait parameters in medically and cognitively healthy older adults to determine the independent effects of age, physical attributes, and cognition on these parameters.

 Results This study included 184 participants with an average age of 72.2 years.
 After adjusting for age, height, and footwear, only the base width and its variability differed between the sexes.
-Gait parameters varied significantly among different age groups, revealing multiple inter-parameter associations.
-Age was independently correlated with decreased velocity, step and stride lengths, and single support time percentage and increased double support time, double support time percentage, and variability parameters, excluding the coefficient of variance of base width.
+Gait parameters varied significantly among different age groups, revealing multiple interparameter associations.
+Age was independently correlated with decreased velocity, step and stride lengths, single support time percentage and increased double support time, double support time percentage, and variability parameters, excluding the coefficient of variance of base width.
 Height was positively correlated with velocity, step and stride lengths, and base width, whereas leg length was negatively associated with cadence and positively associated with temporal parameters of gait.

 Dyskinesia hyperpyrexia syndrome is a rare medical emergency in Parkinson’s disease.
 It is characterized by continuous dyskinesia associated with hyperthermia, rhabdomyolysis, and alteration of the mental state.
 We present the case of a 74-year-old woman who presented with recurrent dyskinesia hyperpyrexia syndrome.
 Although some provocation factors and clinical manifestations seem to be shared with parkinsonism hyperpyrexia syndrome, a clear distinction in management should be considered.